nickrsan/spatial_resources/glossary.md

 6.	**Data View** – the interface used to view and query data in ArcGIS.
 7.	**Layout View** – the interface used to design and lay out a map for export - all nongeographic elements such as title, data sources, scale bar, etc.
     1.	**Data Frame** – the container for layers in layout or data view, but also the viewport for data on the page in layout view.
-8.	**Feature Class** – data stored in an ESRI geodatabase.
-A feature class is a collection of features with the same geometry type, projection, and fields.
-Can be commonly thought of as a dataset.
-9.	**Personal Geodatabase** – A type of geodatabase that uses Microsoft Access 2003 format databases as the container, allowing it to be used as a database within Access and for spatial data.
+8.	**Personal Geodatabase** – A type of geodatabase that uses Microsoft Access 2003 format databases as the container, allowing it to be used as a database within Access and for spatial data.
 A super handy tool to have in your back pocket if you understand relational databases.
-10.	**File Geodatabase** – An Esri proprietary database format.
-Data stored within it is obfuscated and can only be accessed reliably from Esri software.
-Faster and more efficient than other storage methods and able to store huge datasets and large amounts of data overall.
-11.	**Default Geodatabase** – The default location that ArcMap will use to save geoprocessing and export products.
-It saves you from always having to define locations for data.
-It is defined for each map document and can be changed upon loading the document, in map document properties, or in environment setttings.
-12.	**Spatial Analyst** – An extension to ArcGIS that adds significant raster processing functionality.
-Many of the tools are useful for a watershed GIS workflow.
-13.	**Table of Contents** – the set of layers in ArcGIS.
-Provides access to layer properties and tools.
+9. **Folder Connection**

+### FOSS-Specific
+1. QGIS
+2. GDAL
+3. OGR
+4. Leaflet

 ## Remote Sensing
 1.  **Orthophoto** – an aerial photo whose pixels are location corrected for the differential distortion created by the lens and elevation of land.
+2.  **GeoTIFF** -
+3.  **COG - Cloud Optimized GeoTIFF**

 ## Watershed Analysis
 2.	**Watershed** – The entire land area contributing to the water flow at an outlet or stream junction.